VisualComputing/nub/README.md

 Observations:

 1. A node can have multiple tags but a given tag cannot be assigned to more than one node, and since the null tag is allowed, signatures of all the above methods lacking the tag parameter are provided for convenience.
-2. Refer to the [picking()](https://visualcomputing.github.io/nub-javadocs/nub/core/Node.html#picking--) and [enablePicking(int)](https://visualcomputing.github.io/nub-javadocs/nub/core/Node.html#enablePicking-int-) for the different ray-casting node picking modes.
+2. The `BULLSEYE` hint is used to pick the node with ray-casting.
+Disabling the hint will thus disable ray-casting.
 3. To check if a given node would be picked with a ray cast at a given screen position, call `tracks(node, [pixelX], [pixelY])`.
 4. To tag the nodes in a given array with ray casting use `updateTag([tag], [pixelX], [pixelY], Node[])`.
 5. Set `Scene.inertia` in  [0..1] (`0` no inertia & `1` no friction) to change the default `inertia` value globally.
 It is initially set to `0.8`.
 See the [CajasOrientadas](https://github.com/VisualComputing/nub/tree/master/examples/basics/CajasOrientadas) example.